 Warnke said the attacker entered a classroom at about 8 a.m. carrying a hunting knife with an 8-inch to 10-inch blade and stabbed one of the students.

-The contract worker, thinking it was a fight, went into the classroom and "ended up stumbling upon the stabbing in progress.
-I think, through his actions, that he ended up saving this student's life," Warnke said.
+The construction worker, thinking it was a fight, went into the classroom and “ended up stumbling upon the stabbing in progress.
+I think, through his actions, that he ended up saving this student’s life,” Warnke said Wednesday.

 Outside the classroom, the suspect attacked a female staff member and slightly injured the second student, Warnke said.